Lodging Comfort on a Budget

 It is highly recommended that one reserves hostel accommodation in advance, especially if traveling during summer or if you require family or private rooms.

 Larger city hostels are open throughout the year, but in smaller towns may be closed during certain months.
 These details are also listed in the Guide Book or on the website.
 The maximum stay in any one hostel is often limited and varies from country to country.

-Overnight fees in hostels generally average $30 per person per night in Europe, depending on the type of hostel.
+Overnight fees in hostels generally average US$30-40 per person per night in Europe, depending on the type of hostel.
 Smaller hostels are often cheaper.
 In some cases, this includes breakfast, while in others, there is an additional charge for breakfast.